 - Battery life is disappointingly short if you turn on all features simultaneously.

 Another high-end fitness and sports watch that is among the most popular in the market today; the Polar Vantage V is a slightly more substantial variation of the Vantage M. However, this added weight should not be considered as a downside.
 In exchange for this heavier design are additional and improved features that make the Vantage V into a veritable powerhouse.

 When it comes to features, the Vantage V has the standard GPS and GPS tracking functionality.
-Additional features include a heart rate monitor powered by the precision prime technology for higher accuracy.
-It also comes with a barometric measurement function and an easy to use touchscreen control configuration.
+Additional features include a heart rate monitor powered by precision prime technology for higher accuracy.
+It also comes with a barometric measurement function and an easy-to-use touchscreen control configuration.

 A unique feature that it has is the Recovery Pro.
-What this feature does is to help you get the proper recovery period in-between each exercise or activity.
+What this feature does is help you get the proper recovery period in between each exercise or activity.
 A nice feature to have to prevent injuries due to over-exercising your body.